Skip to content

 |

 The working principle of this circuit is actually quite intuitive.
-When the output data register (ODR) is written with 1, the control logic turns on the P-MOS and turns off the N-MOS.
-With the P-MOS conducting, a low-impedance path forms between VDD and the output pin, and the pin voltage is "pushed" close to VDD's 3.3V—this is a high-level output.
-Conversely, when the ODR is written with 0, the P-MOS turns off and the N-MOS turns on, creating a low-impedance path between the output pin and VSS, and the pin voltage is "pulled" close to 0V—this is a low-level output.
+When the output data register (ODR) writes 1, the control logic turns on the P-MOS and turns off the N-MOS.
+After the P-MOS turns on, a low-impedance path is formed between VDD and the output pin, and the pin voltage is "pushed" to near VDD's 3.3V—this is outputting a high level.
+Conversely, when ODR writes 0, P-MOS turns off and N-MOS turns on, a low-impedance path is formed between the output pin and VSS, and the pin voltage is "pulled" to near 0V—this is outputting a low level.

-You'll notice that whether outputting high or low, one MOS transistor is always conducting, providing a low-impedance drive path between VDD or VSS and the output pin.
-This is where the name "push-pull" comes from—"Push" is the P-MOS pushing current toward the load, with the direction flowing from VDD through the pin to the outside; "Pull" is the N-MOS pulling current back from the load, with the direction flowing from the outside through the pin to VSS.
-The two transistors work alternately, like the two ends of a seesaw, always actively driving the pin's logic level.
+You will find that whether outputting high or low, one MOS tube is always in a conducting state, providing a low-impedance drive path between VDD or VSS and the output pin.
+This is the source of the name "push-pull"—"Push" is the P-MOS pushing current to the load, direction from VDD through the pin to the outside; "Pull" is the N-MOS pulling current back from the load, direction from the outside through the pin to VSS.
+The two tubes work alternately, like the two ends of a seesaw, always actively driving the pin level.

 This bidirectional active drive brings two key advantages.
-The first is strong drive capability—because the on-resistance of a MOS transistor when conducting is very small (typically on the order of tens of ohms), push-pull output can source or sink a considerable amount of current.
-The STM32F103's GPIO in push-pull mode can source or sink up to 25mA (though this is an absolute maximum, and you should leave margin in practice).
-For loads like LEDs that need a few to a little over ten milliamps, push-pull output is more than sufficient.
+First is strong drive capability—because the on-resistance of the MOS tube when conducting is very small (typical value is on the order of tens of ohms), push-pull output can provide or sink considerable current.
+STM32F103's GPIO in push-pull mode can output or sink up to 25mA of current (of course this is the absolute maximum value, in actual use leave some margin).
+For a load like an LED that needs a few milliamps to ten-plus milliamps of current, push-pull output is more than sufficient.

-The second is fast switching speed.
-A MOS transistor takes only a very short time to go from fully off to fully on, and because the two transistors drive alternately, both the rising and falling edges of the output signal are steep.
-This is crucial for high-frequency signals (like SPI clocks or UART baud rates), because if the edges are too slow, the signal spends too much time "lingering" between high and low levels, and the receiver might misinterpret the logic level.
+Second is fast switching speed.
+The MOS tube takes only a very short time from off to fully on, and because the two tubes drive alternately, both the rising and falling edges of the output signal are very steep.
+This is crucial for high-frequency signals (like SPI clocks, UART baud rates), because if the edges are too slow, the signal "lingers" between high and low levels for too long, and the receiver might misjudge the logic level.

 Now looking back at our code.
 In device/led.hpp (lines 13-15), the LED's constructor is written like this: